Communote/communote.github.io/doc/dev_how_plugin.md

    }
    ```

-7. The CSS file needs also to register like the JavaScript files with a JSON file called `css-categories.json` at `src\main\resources\META-INF\resources\`:
+7. The CSS file needs also to register like the JavaScript files with a JSON file called `css-categories.json` at `src/main/resources/META-INF/`:

    ```json
    {